phil-mansfield/phil-mansfield.github.io/_pages/cv.md

 Outreach
 ------

+* Stanford University (2020 - present)
+    * _Various outreach activities once to twice a month, ranging from speaking in classrooms, to giving talks for amateur astronomy societies, to star-gazing parties._

 * Office of Special Programs Tutor, University of Chicago (2017 - 2019)
     * _Weekly math, physics, and computer science tutoring for low-income and first generation high school students._